framework-one/cfmljure/README.md

 	clj = new cfmljure( 'cfml' ); // load from the cfml project tree, the cfmljure examples project

 Otherwise, omit the project argument and cfmljure will load files by their relative path.
+If you're working with a large, multi-file project, you're probably using the **classpathonly** option and will not be using a project name.
+See below.

 ### Clojure Script Files